hypered/design/README.md

 ### Building static sites

+The main website, just like the components, is written in Next.js in the `pages/` directory.
 To build the Next.js pages into the `out/` directory:

 ```
 npm run build